bolt/docs/docs/configuration/database.md

     of SQLite is that it requires no configuration, and as such, it works 'out of the box' on practically any web server.
 This is why it's Bolt's default choice.
-  - **MySQL** - is perhaps the most well-known database engine, which is supported on the majority of web servers.
+  - **MySQL** (and the similar **MariaDB**) - is perhaps the most well-known database engine, which is supported on the majority of web servers.
 MySQL is very well-known, and there are good third-party tools for maintenance, backup and migration.
   - **PostgreSQL** - is a very well-designed database engine, but not as widely available as MySQL.